Sociology of the family: Sociology of marriage

 Judeo-Christian belief system marriage is modeled after the Genesis story of Adam and Eve and its framework of a lifetime commitment between man and woman.
 The married couple produces children, constituting the nuclear family.
 Some sociologists now dispute the degree to which this idealized arrangement has and does reflect the true structure of families in American society.
 In her 1995 article The American Family and the Nostalgia Trap, sociologist Stephanie Coontz first posited that the American family has always been defined first and foremost by its economic needs.
 For instance, in colonial times families often relied on slaves or indentured servants to support themselves economically.
 The modern "breadwinner–homemaker model", argues Coontz, then has little historical basis.
 Only in the 1950s did the myth of the happy, nuclear family as the correct family structure arise.

 Family structure is changing drastically and there is a vast variety of different family structures: "The modern family is increasingly complex and has changed profoundly, with greater acceptance for unmarried cohabitation, divorce, single-parent families, same-sex partnerships and complex extended family relations.
 Grandparents are also doing their bit."

 Yet Coontz argues in Marriage, A History that during the 20th century, marriages have become increasingly unstable in the United States as individuals have begun to seek unions for the ideals of love and affection rather than social or economic expediency.
 This transition has blurred the division of labor within the breadwinner–homemaker model, such that maintenance of the household and childcare, called the "second shift", are now topics for debate between marital partners.
 Sociologist Arlie Russell Hochschild argues in The Second Shift that despite changes in perceptions of the purpose of marriage and the economic foundations for marriage, women continue to do the bulk of care work to the detriment of the American family.
 Hochschild illustrates the ways in which an unequal division of the second shift undermines family welfare by reducing marital equality and spousal satisfaction.

 Today we see a modified version of a homemaker and breadwinner marriage where the woman adopts a breadwinner role but is still expected to take care of the home.
 This is considered to be a neo-traditionalist, where one believes that a woman is expected to work if she desires but only if it does not interfere with her real domestic job at home.
 Consequently, this forces women into disadvantaged career opportunities that are structured around the primary obligation to be a homemaker and reasserts the gender labor market inequality.

 Families and marriage have increasingly become areas where gender matters.
-However, it is important to note that gender differences in marriage have too often been perceived as merely an "individual struggle and depoliticized by reducing social inequalities to differences".
+However, gender differences in marriage have too often been perceived as merely an "individual struggle and depoliticized by reducing social inequalities to differences".